pwatter1/trackr/README.md

 Clone this parent directory into a new Cloud9 workspace.
 Develop, submit any issues, and then commit a pull request.
 We'll review it and hopefully you'll be a direct contributor to this project!

 ### Plans for future
-Additional features for the running log.
-Social media integration.
-Make it a bit prettier!
+Additional features for the running log. <br /> Social media integration. <br /> Make it a bit prettier with CSS or an explicit theme like Bootstrap!

 ### To run the server
 Clone the repo and run the server with the command with "rails s -p $PORT -b $IP". <br />